 Many students seek an employer of their choice for the DYO program, or they meet through networking and agree to something informally.
 However, you can also proactively seek a student if you would like to hire a intern from Cornell.
 You can create an internship posting in our Cornell Handshake system.
 If you can only hire a student who qualifies for the DYO reimbursement, include a statement in the internship description that Federal Work-Study eligibility is required.

-Organization Type Limitations
+Employer/Organization Type Limitations

-- with an employer that restricts its membership
+- employing organization that restricts its membership

 As a participant of the Cornell DYO program, an employer should understand the following important requirements.
 Failure to comply with the following could jeopardize your reimbursement.